 - Build more detailed work breakdown structures for project management purposes

-- Detailed planning for the effective allocation of people and resources
+- Plan in detail for the effective allocation of people and resources

 - Present the progress of the work done to the wider audience in a very simple and easy to understand format

-When the Capability Breakdown Structure (CBS) is done, it is time to hit the roadmap!
+After you complete the Capability Breakdown Structure (CBS), it is time to hit the roadmap!
 Think of a roadmap as a jigsaw puzzle.
 Which of the different sub-components (epics), when put together will give your business value early on.
-Here is a brief outline of how it is done.
+Here is a brief outline of how you can do it.

 Let’s build the perfect roadmap

 Take the lowest sub-components (epics) in your CBS and along with your team decide which order to assemble your epics.
 Number all the components.
-For example, “Management” would be labeled as number 1 with its sub-products listed as “1.1 warehouse management” and “1.2 staff management” etc.
+For example, you can label “Management” as number 1 with its sub-products listed as “1.1 warehouse management” and “1.2 staff management” etc.

 Step 2: Build your roadmap